vlvagerviwager/wishlist/README.md

 # Wishlist

 I am privileged enough to attempt to live a minimalist lifestyle and do not want to receive any gifts or objects for life events and holidays.
 Kind friends and family have asked where they can donate to, either on their or my behalf, in place of gifts.
-If you wish to get me something, first of all thank you!
-Below is a list of charities and entities I donate to every year.
+If you wish to get me something, thank you!
+Please find below a list of charities and entities I donate to every year:

 * [Médecins Sans Frontières (Doctors Without Borders)](https://www.msf.org)
 * [Electronic Frontier Foundation](https://supporters.eff.org/donate/join-4)